QualiSystems/cloudshell-help/versioned_docs/version-2023.3/devguide/reference/shellfoundry.md

 shellfoundry pack
 ```

-A ZIP package is created in the Shell’s dist directory with the name “nutshell.zip”.
+A ZIP package is created in the Shell’s dist directory with the name "nutshell.zip”.
 :::note-one-line
 **Note:** The pack command requires the presence of a shell.yml file, which is created by default in Shells created using Shellfoundry.
 However, if your shell was created elsewhere, make sure to add a shell.yml file with the following structure:
 :::